 Sources, such as the National News, initially reported that a fire in a warehouse storing weapons and ammunition caused a series of explosions.
 Qasim Al Attabi, a spokesman for the district’s health directorate, stated that: “The fire ignited several rockets which struck neighbourhoods several miles away and injuring mainly children.”
 A security source told Reuters that the facility stored short-range and Katyusha missiles.

-According to Jorf News, the explosions destroyed a garage fo heavy vehicles and large parts of Al Saqar camp, including two warehouses each about 1,000 meters in size.
-The source wrote that while some reported that a fire was caused by negligence and poor storage of ammunition and equiptment, and the lack of electrical insulation, others reported a drone strike.
+According to Jorf News, the explosions destroyed a garage for armoured vehicles, and large parts of Al Saqar camp, including two warehouses each about 1,000 meters in size.
+The source wrote that while some reported that a fire was caused by negligence and poor storage of ammunition and equipment, and the lack of electrical insulation, others reported a drone strike.

-Arab48 claimed that the targeted base belonged to the Popular Mobilization Units and had included a missile storage.
-The source noted that media close to the PMU had claimed the attack was carried out with surface-to-surface missiles, while others claimed that the attack was carried out with planes.
+Arab48 claimed that the targeted base belonged to the Popular Mobilization Units and had included missile storage.
+The source noted that media close to the PMU had claimed the attack was carried out with surface-to-surface missiles, while others said that the attack was carried out with planes.

-According to Masrawy News, who referred to the location as Camp Falcon, the explosion killed one person and wounded 28 others.
-A security source told Masrawy News that it was suspected that the explosion was indeed caused by Israeli shelling.
+According to Masrawy News, which referred to the location as Camp Falcon, the explosion killed one person and wounded 28 others.
+A security source told Masrawy News that it was suspected that the explosion was indeed caused by an Israeli action.
 The source added that the Iraqi Prime Minister Adel Abdul Mahdi had called for a thorough investigation into the cause of the incident.

 Jorf News initially reported that “the Iraqi Ministry of Health announced that (13) people were injured as a result of the explosion of a warehouse of equipment inside Saqr Camp, which includes (4) brigades of the Popular Mobilization Militia, in the Abu Dashir area, south of the capital, Baghdad.”